KhalilMay/Master-JavaScript-Dead-Code/README.md

 ```

 ## Aggregate Metrics Results
 To be able to analyze the results of the metrics collected. we need to aggregate the results for each variant of each metric into a seperate csv file.
-The command below aggregates the results of batterystats metrics present within the `/android-runner-master/examples/batterystats/output/` directory
+The command below aggregates the results of batterystats metrics placed within the `/android-runner-master/examples/batterystats/output/` directory

 ```bash
 # aggregate energy consumption, memory consumption, cpu usage within the given directory
 python aggregate_results.py path/to/batterystatsOutput
 ```

-The command below aggregates the results for the loading time and perfumejs metrics placed  with the `output` directory
+The command below aggregates the results for the loading time and perfumejs metrics placed within the `output` directory

 ```bash
 # aggregate Loading time, starting time, fp, fcp within the given directory